JuicinessJ/hanzodiary/README.md

 # Credits

 Used old and previous contents with other outside resources such as google with led to W3, Mozilla, StackOverFlow, and documentations.
+Also with the help of Andrew

 ## License